3 Iranian citizens charged in broad hacking campaign in US | Law-Order

 - United States

-The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with cyberattacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.
+The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with ransomware attacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.

-The charges accuse the hacking suspects of targeting hundreds of victims in the U.S. and other countries.
-Prosecutors say the hackers encrypted and stole data from victim networks and threatened to release it unless exorbitant ransom payments were made.
+The charges accuse the hacking suspects of targeting hundreds of entities in the U.S. and around the world, encrypting and stealing data from victim networks, and threatening to release it publicly or leave it encrypted unless exorbitant ransom payments were made.
 In some cases, the victims made those payments, the department said.

 The three accused hackers are thought to be in Iran and have not been arrested, but the Justice Department official said the pending charges make it “functionally impossible” for them to leave the country.

-The case was filed in federal court in New Jersey, where a municipality in Union County was hacked last year.
+The case was filed in federal court in New Jersey, where a municipality and an accounting firm were among the victims.
+The alleged hacking took place between October 2020 through last month, when the indictment was issued under seal.
+The three defendants — identified as Mansour Ahmadi, Ahmad Khatibi Aghda and Amir Hossein Nickaein Ravari — are accused of exploiting known or publicly disclosed vulnerabilities in software applications to break into the victims' computer networks.

+Prosecutors say the victims were seen by the defendants as targets of opportunities.

-One of the victims was a domestic violence shelter in Pennsylvania, which the indictment says was extorted out of $13,000 to recover its hacked data.
+They included a domestic violence shelter in Pennsylvania, which the indictment says was extorted out of $13,000 to recover its hacked data; electric utilities in Indiana and Mississippi; a county government in Wyoming; and a construction company in Washington state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)